syncfusion-content/fileformat-docs/File-Formats/DocIO/mail-merge-events.md

 If args.FieldValue Is Nothing OrElse args.FieldValue = DBNull.Value Then

-'Gets the unmnerged field name.
+'Gets the unmnerged field name

 Dim unmergedFieldName As String = args.FieldName

 Dim ownerGroup As String = args.GroupName

-'Sets error message for unmerged fields.
+'Sets error message for unmerged fields

 args.FieldValue = "Error!
 The value of MergeField " & unmergedFieldName & " of owner group " & ownerGroup & " is defined as Null in the data source."